aayushr07/hospitability_room_allocation/README.md

    git clone <repository_url>
    cd hospitality_app

-2. python3 -m venv venv
+2. "python3 -m venv venv"
-   #for windows to activate the virtual env
+   #for windows to activate the virtual env#
-   .\venv\Scripts\activate
+   ".\venv\Scripts\activate"
-   #for mac os to activate the virtual env
+   #for mac os to activate the virtual env#
-   source venv/bin/activate
+   "source venv/bin/activate"     \n
-   pip install -r requirements.txt
+   "pip install -r requirements.txt"

 3. mkdir uploads ( This is only necessary if there is no uploads folder present after cloning the Repo, Else ignore this command.)